barrie-cork/thesis-swarm/project_docs/architecture/architecture.md

 - **Log Levels**: DEBUG, INFO, WARN, ERROR, and FATAL

 ### Security
-- **JWT-based Authentication**: Secure authentication using JSON Web Tokens
+- **JWT-based Authentication**: Secure authentication using JSON Web Tokens.
+This foundation is used to implement Role-Based Access Control (RBAC), determining user capabilities on pages like the `Session Hub Page` and for actions such as search re-execution or accessing administrative views of results processing.
 - **Input Validation**: Validation of all user inputs to prevent injection attacks
 - **CSRF Protection**: Protection against Cross-Site Request Forgery attacks